powervr-graphics/Native_SDK/BUILD.rst

 * Through the Android SDK Manager, either via Android Studio or command-line SDK manager, install the following packages:
      * Android NDK bundle
      * The Android SDK Platform package for API level 26 (used as our targetSdkVersion)
-	 * The Android SDK Build-Tools version 28 (used as our compileSdkVersion)
+	 * The Android SDK Build-Tools version 29 (used as our compileSdkVersion)
      * CMake
      * LLDB [optional] - only required for on-device debugging
+     * If you plan on using gradleW from the command-line make sure that %JavaHome% points to a valid Java JDK directory

 Windows, Linux and macOS
 ~~~~~~~~~~~~~~~~~~~~~~~~